ipfs-shipyard/py-ipfs/README.md

     - [ ] [py-multistream-select](https://github.com/dheatovwil/py-multistream-select) [Spec](https://github.com/jbenet/multistream).
 [JS Impl](https://github.com/diasdavid/js-multistream) _protocol muxer_.
 [JS Discussion issue](https://github.com/ipfs/js-ipfs/issues/24).
     - [X] [py-multicodec](https://github.com/multiformats/py-multicodec).
 [Spec](https://github.com/jbenet/multicodec).
 [Go Impl](https://github.com/jbenet/go-multicodec)
     - [ ] [py-ipld](https://github.com/ipld/py-ipld-dag).
 [Spec](https://github.com/ipfs/specs/pull/37).
 [Discussion](https://github.com/ipfs/go-ipld/issues/8).
 [Go Impl.](https://github.com/ipfs/go-ipld).
 [JS Impl.](https://github.com/diasdavid/js-ipld)
+-->

 ## Contribute

 IPFS implementation in Python is a work in progress.
 As such, there's a few things you can do right now to help out:

+  * Get in touch!
+You can find us on [#py-ipfs on chat.freenode.org](http://webchat.freenode.net/?channels=%23py-ipfs)!
+     * A [Matrix chat option](https://matrix.to/#/#py-ipfs:ninetailed.ninja?via=ninetailed.ninja&via=librem.one) is also provided.
+Please note however that, at the time of writing, the default `matrix.org` server is severely overloaded and your messages may only arrive with extreme delay; using a different homeserver is hence highly recommended.
-  * Check out [issue 49](https://github.com/ipfs/py-ipfs/issues/49) for an up-to-date list (maintained by @alexander255) of tasks that could use your help.
+  * **Check out [issue 49](https://github.com/ipfs/py-ipfs/issues/49) for an up-to-date list** (maintained by @alexander255) **of tasks** that could use your help.
 Feel free to ask questions on that and we'll try to help.
 Be sure to drop a note if there is anything you'd like to work on and we'll update the issue to let others know.
   * **Perform code reviews**.
 More eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.
   * Take a look at both [go-ipfs](https://github.com/ipfs/go-ipfs) and [js-ipfs](https://github.com/ipfs/js-ipfs) (which we intend to follow to a point), and also at some of the planning repositories or issues: for instance, the libp2p spec [here](https://github.com/libp2p/specs).
 Contributions here that would be most helpful are **top-level comments** about how it should look based on our understanding.
 Again, the more eyes the better.
   * **Add tests**.
 There can never be enough tests.